leoniewgnr/DataScienceCheatsheets/README.md

 I've crafted these cheat sheets using the LaTeX template from [latex4ei-packages](https://github.com/latex4ei/latex4ei-packages/tree/master).
 Big shoutout to them for providing an awesome template!

 ## How to Use? 🤔
-Direclty connect with overleaf and use it.
+Fork to your account and connect with overleaf or download and upload ZIP to overleaf.
 ## Contributing 🤝
 Feel free to fork this repo and submit PRs.
 Your contributions are more than welcome!